 • Champy, J. and Nohria, N. (1996) Fast Forward: The Best Ideas on Managing Change.
 New York: McGraw-Hill.

-* The Information Management (IM) further reading section is for members only.
-Please log in or subscribe to view the further reading of Information Management (IM).
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.